Richard Gasquet: Junior career (1999–2002)

+His wins at junior grand slams at such a young age caused him to become one of the most anticipated juniors ever and many thought that he would become a future world number 1, with the French media heralding him as their bastion of hope and calling him the “Mozart of tennis” when he was just 15 years old.

 Professional career

 2002: ATP and Grand Slam debut, top 200

 Gasquet made his debut on the ATP tour in April 2002, at the Tennis Masters Series tournament in Monte Carlo where he received a wildcard into qualifying and became the youngest player ever to qualify for a Tennis Masters Series event.
 At the age of 15 years and 10 months, he defeated Argentina's Franco Squillari in the first round of that tournament to become the youngest player to win a top-tier tour (ATP Tour, Grand Prix tennis circuit or World Championship Tennis) main draw singles match since Tommy Ho at Rye Brook in 1988.

 Gasquet made his Grand Slam tournament debut at the 2002 French Open at the age of 15 years, 11 months and nine days.
 He was the second-youngest player ever to compete in the main draw there.
 Despite his lack of experience, he managed to take a set off the eventual champion Albert Costa in the first round.
 Gasquet finished 2002 as the No. 1 junior in the world and was named World Junior Champion, having won the junior titles at the French Open and the US Open.
-He was also the youngest player to finish in the year-end ATP top 200.
+Aged 16 years and 6 months, he became both the youngest year-end World No. 1 in junior rankings (since broken by Donald Young in 2005), and also the youngest player in history to finish in the year-end ATP top 200.